-In 2021, Pinnacol incurred \$564,000 of federal tax expense that is attributable to investment income that is considered unrelated business income.
-No federal tax expense was recognized in 2020.
-Pinnacol recorded an estimated federal tax liability at December 31, 2021 of approximately \$159,000.
+Pinnacol incurred \$159,000 and \$564,000 of federal tax expense that is attributable to investment income that is considered unrelated business income in 2022 and 2021, respectively.
+Pinnacol recorded an estimated federal tax liability of approximately \$0 and \$159,000 at December 31, 2022 and 2021.
+This is included in other liabilities.
 Pinnacol is not aware of any uncertain tax positions.

 Pinnacol is not subject to a premium tax pursuant to Section 8-45-117(3), C.R.S.
 However, Pinnacol is subject to a surcharge on premiums pursuant to Section 8-44-112(1)(a), C.R.S.
-The surcharge is based on a rate established by the Colorado Department of Labor and Employment Division of Workers' Compensation annually, approximately 1.45% at December 31, 2021 and 2020.
+The surcharge is based on a rate established by the Colorado Department of Labor and Employment Division of Workers' Compensation annually, approximately 1.43% and 1.45% at December 31, 2022 and 2021, respectively.
 Such amounts are included in other underwriting expenses incurred.